 Happy New Year to you and your families.
-Can you imagine that we are not even two weeks old into 2020, yet we seem tired and exhausted of it already?
+Can you imagine that we are almost at the end of January and February is reckoning.
+Do you seem tired and exhausted of it already?
 Why?

 MONEY SAVING PLANS